johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 Historically Accurate Retro-Computing_&trade; will show up at your doorstep either if you're not following this guide to the letter...
-However, if you're after experiencing these systems just like people did back in the day (to the extent current emulation and display technology allows it) --- whether as a die-hard fan of these iconic machines, or as a newcomer who is interested in learning more about the glory-days of home computing --- I would like to think you're in the right place.
+However, if you're after experiencing these systems just like people did back in the day (to the extent current emulation and display technology allows it)---whether as a die-hard fan of these iconic machines, or as a newcomer who is interested in learning more about the glory-days of home computing---I would like to think you're in the right place.
 In any case, I do hope you'll find this series a worthwhile and interesting read.